DivyaSharma0795/NLP_MarkovTextGeneration/README.md

 # This is a Python repository for my Markov Test Generation Project

-Markov Text Generation using n-grams to predict the next word for each iteration.
-The model has been trained on 'Sense and Sensibility' by Jane Austen

-Implementing a function of the form
+This project implements a Markov chain-based text generation function, `finish_sentence()`, in Python, trained on Jane Austen's "Sense and Sensibility."

 ```
 finish_sentence(sentence, n, corpus, randomize=False)
 ```

-that takes four arguments:
-. a sentence [list of tokens] that we're trying to build on, . n [int], the length of n-grams to use for prediction, and . a source corpus [list of tokens]
-. a flag indicating whether the process should be randomize [bool]

-and returns an extended sentence until the first ., ?, or ! is found OR until it has 10 total tokens.

-If the input flag randomize is false, choose at each step the single most probable next token.
-When two tokens are equally probable, choose the one that occurs first in the corpus.
-This is called a deterministic process.
-If randomize is true, draw the next word randomly from the appropriate distribution.
-Using stupid backoff ( ) and no smoothing.
+This function employs n-grams to predict the next word in a given sentence, mimicking the author's style.
+It takes four arguments:

+* **`sentence` (list):** The partial sentence to be completed.
+* **`n` (int):** The n-gram length used for prediction (e.g., 2 for bigrams, 3 for trigrams).
+* **`corpus` (list):** The tokenized source text ("Sense and Sensibility").
+* **`randomize` (bool):** Flag to deterministically choose the most probable next word (False) or randomly sample from the n-gram probability distribution (True).

+The function iterates through the following steps:

+1. **Extract the n-gram context:** From the current sentence, extract the last n-1 words as the context.
+2. **Predict next word:**
+    * **Deterministic (False):** Identify the word with the highest probability following the given context in the n-gram model.
+    * **Random (True):** Sample a word from the n-gram probability distribution for the given context.
+3. **Append and check termination:** Add the predicted word to the sentence.
+Stop if a punctuation mark (. ? !) is encountered or the sentence reaches 10 tokens.
+Otherwise, repeat steps 1-3.

+This implementation utilizes **stupid backoff:** if an exact n-gram is not found in the corpus, the model falls back to lower-order n-grams (bigrams if trigrams fail, unigrams if bigrams fail).
+Additionally, **no smoothing** is applied to avoid introducing artificial probabilities.

+**Overall, this project showcases a Markov chain text generation algorithm with n-gram prediction, offering control over randomization and n-gram order.
+It provides a fun and technical tool for exploring Jane Austen's writing style and experimenting with text generation in Python.**

-Sample Input: 'She was not'
+*Sample Input:* 'She was not'

-Sample Output: 'She was not in the world.'
+*Sample Output:* 'She was not in the world.'